jcksnvllxr80/SideScroller/README.md

   https://www.youtube.com/watch?v=2rB8LpxI9Ww
 - game saves
 - slide down hills when moving and crouching on a hill
-- unreunrereesc key calls in game menu and set time dilation to 0
+- esc key calls in game menu and set time dilation to 0
+- add item feedback animation to pickups
+- implement the frog jump and fall flipbook on the frog and get AI to make him jump

+#### Done:

+~~- add other color fox animations to blueprints. one BP for each color so they can have unique properties (fast, light, acceleration, etc)~~
+~~- add separate animations for the players jump when going up and one when down~~